ossf/osv-schema/docs/schema.md

 ```

 The `upstream` field gives a list of IDs of upstream vulnerabilities that are
-bundled by the vulnerability entry.
+referred to by the vulnerability entry.

 For example, a downstream package ecosystem (such as a Linux distribution) may
 issue its own advisories that include (possibly multiple) upstream